jexmex/Kohana-Facebook/README.md

  1. Kohana_Facebook::instance()->logged_in() - Tells you if the user is authenticated with facebook
  2. Kohana_Facebook::instance()->account()   - Gives you the raw user object provided by facebook_

+Fork Information
+---

+This repo was forked from zombors original repo.
+I only forked it to update it to work with 3.2.
+Any other updates done to this repo will be based on my need, or if people request changes, or submit issues, I may get to those as well.

 This is a work in progress, so expect changes and feel free to contribute
 ---